Minnie Driver

-Predating her work as an actress, Driver started as a singer and has released three full solo albums over the span of her career.
-She has also lent her voice to a variety of animated series and films including SuperMansion and Tarzan as well as video games including Jurassic Park: Trespasser.
+Before she began working as an actress, Driver was a singer; she has released three full solo albums in the course of her career.
+She has also lent her voice to a variety of animated series and films, including SuperMansion and Tarzan, as well as video games, including Jurassic Park: Trespasser.

 Early life and education

-Amelia Fiona Jessica Driver was born in London and raised in Barbados until she was six.
-The nickname Minnie was given to her by her older sister Kate in childhood.
+Amelia Fiona Jessica Driver was born in London on January 31, 1970, and she was raised in Barbados until she was six.
+The nickname Minnie was given to her by her older sister, Kate, in childhood.